 In 2008, Faith was one of five victims of clerical abuse from the Archdiocese of Boston to meet with Pope Benedict XVI during his trip to Washington, D.C.
 As a result of their meeting, she began reaching out to others suffering from trauma, particularly sexual abuse, and became passionate about sharing her story in an effort to offer hope, healing, and peace to those who are suffering.
 Faith strives to be an advocate for survivors, break the stigmas associated with trauma, and encourage others to find hope through their faith.

-Faith and her husband homeschool their three children and are currently expecting their fourth child.
+Faith and her husband homeschool their three children and welcomed their fourth child in early 2021.